 51. Spills and leaks, containment and clean up of

-(1) The operator of a dangerous goods site must ensure that if dangerous goods, except Class 2 dangerous goods, spill or leak from an above ground container or plant at the site, the spill or leak is contained within a drain, sump, tank, compound or other system at the site built to enable the recovery of the spilled or leaked dangerous goods.
+(1) The operator of a dangerous goods site must ensure that, in each area of the site where dangerous goods, except Class 2 dangerous goods, are stored or handled, a drain, sump, tank, compound or other system is built to enable the containment and recovery of any spilled or leaked dangerous goods.

-Penalty: a level 1 fine.
+Penalty for this subregulation: a level 1 fine.

 (2) If dangerous goods, except Class 2 dangerous goods, spill or leak from an above ground container or plant at a dangerous goods site, the operator of the site must ensure the goods are cleaned up as soon as practicable after the spill or leak.

-Penalty: a level 2 fine.
+Penalty for this subregulation: a level 2 fine.

 [Regulation 51 amended in Gazette 16 Mar 2012 p.
-1212-13.]
+1212-13; 5 Feb 2016 p.
+367-8.]

 52. Segregation of dangerous goods